Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Could the ingredients interact in ways that affect absorption or tolerability?

-Does the product seem designed for real use, or mainly designed to look impressive on the label?
+Does the product seem designed for use — or designed to look impressive?

 Where Real-World Use Matters

-Practicality Is Part of Quality
+Practicality is Part of Quality

 Quality includes usability.